c0nb4/Mierendorff_Simstadt/readme.md

 | DEBW_LOD2_2960   | 1978               | 1010     | Some old residential building |
 | DEBW_LOD2_2869   | 2017               | 2020     | Recent office building     |

+The python script 'transform_weather.py' transforms an .epw input file into a TMY3 format file for Simstadt.

+The python script 'change_use_type.py' transforms the CityGML use type to one needed for SimStadt.

+## Data and Auxillary files

+All code for simulation is wihin the "SimStadt" folder.
+If you open the folder with SimStadt, the resepctive workflows can be run.

 ## Contact